Dr John Dykes of Hamilton and Woodside House. 1786-1863.

 The bath has been fenced off and still has a stone dyke wall surrounding half of the south side of the pool.
 The water seems to be stagnant and didn’t appear to be running, so this could indicate that it is no longer connected to the Butter Burn.

 To put things in to perspective for you, Woodside House stood where the flats on Woodside Avenue are today.
-It occupied the land from at least 1822, and it was demolished between 1930 & 1956.
+It occupied the land from before 1819, as it appears on John Wood’s map of Hamilton and it was demolished between 1930 & 1956.

 Back to Dr Dykes.